 TWIA insurance is available to residents of high-risk counties for wind and hurricane damage, which are listed above.
 However, there are several other criteria you need to meet in order to qualify for Texas Windstorm Insurance Association coverage.

-- You need to have been rejected by at least one other insurer that actively writes or renews windstorm insurance policies in your area.
-If you were only offered a policy that didn't meet your needs and was more limited in coverage than a policy from the TWIA, that also counts as a rejection.
+- You need to have been rejected by at least one insurer that sells windstorm insurance policies in your area.
+Even if you were only offered a policy that didn't meet your needs and was more limited in coverage than a TWIA policy, that counts as a rejection.

 - If your home was built, altered, remodeled or enlarged after Aug.
-31, 2009, and it's located in a flood zone that starts with a V, you need to have a flood insurance policy as well.
-You will need to provide proof of flood insurance coverage before you can purchase a TWIA policy.
+31, 2009, and it's located in a flood zone that starts with a V, you need a flood insurance policy in place as well.
+You need to provide proof of flood insurance coverage before you can purchase a TWIA policy.

-- Your house needs to be certified by the TDI or TWIA as being compliant with their windstorm building code specifications.
-Once your house is inspected, which should happen during construction, you'll receive a certificate of compliance, either WPI-8 or WPI-8-C. If any alterations or repairs have been made to your house, they need to be compliant with the TWIA requirements as well.
+- Your house must be certified by the TDI or TWIA as compliant with windstorm building codes.
+Once your house is inspected, which should happen during construction, you'll receive a certificate of compliance, either WPI-8 or WPI-8-C. If any alterations or repairs are made to your house, they need to be compliant with the TWIA requirements as well.

 - Your home should be well-maintained.
 That means it can't have unrepaired damage or issues that could be considered hazardous.

-TWIA windstorm insurance covers damage from wind and hail—but no other perils.
-A policy can provide coverage for your residence, personal property and certain other items on your property, such as a fence or swimming pool.
-TWIA policies can include the following forms of coverage, depending on your needs.
+TWIA windstorm insurance covers damage from wind and hail, but no other perils.
+A policy can provide coverage for your residence, personal property and certain items on your property, such as a fence or swimming pool.
+TWIA policies can include the following forms of coverage, depending on your needs:

 |Dwelling||Covers the structure of your home against wind and hail damage.
 If you have a garage, shed or other detached structure, it will be covered for up to 10% of your dwelling coverage limit.
 The maximum dwelling coverage limit is currently $1,773,000.|